Allawi465/Project-Exam-2/README.md

 If you have a suggestion that would make the site better, please contact me.

-I am very grateful for the feedbacks and the support.
+I am very grateful for the feedback and the support.

 Please contact me if you have any questions!